junxit/us-congress-bills-113/metadata.md

 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 271.
+- 2014-01-09 — Amendment SA 2638 agreed to in Senate by Unanimous Consent.
+- 2014-01-09 — Amendment SA 2638 proposed by Senator Reid for Senator Nelson. (consideration: CR S259; text: CR S259) To amend the preamble.
+- 2014-01-09 — Amendment SA 2639 agreed to in Senate by Unanimous Consent.
+- 2014-01-09 — Amendment SA 2639 proposed by Senator Reid for Senator Nelson. (consideration: CR S259; text: CR S259) To amend the title.
+- 2014-01-09 — Measure laid before Senate by unanimous consent. (consideration: CR S259)
+- 2014-01-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(text: CR S259)
+- 2014-01-09 — Resolution agreed to in Senate without amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (text: CR S259)
+- 2014-01-09 — Senate amendment agreed to: Amendment SA 2638 agreed to in Senate by Unanimous Consent.
+- 2014-01-09 — Senate amendment agreed to: Amendment SA 2639 agreed to in Senate by Unanimous Consent.
+- 2014-01-09 — Senate amendment proposed (on the floor): Amendment SA 2638 proposed by Senator Reid for Senator Nelson.(consideration: CR S259; text: CR S259)
+- 2014-01-09 — Senate amendment proposed (on the floor): Amendment SA 2639 proposed by Senator Reid for Senator Nelson.(consideration: CR S259; text: CR S259)
+- 2014-01-09 — Senate amendment submitted
+- 2014-01-09 — Senate amendment submitted